 Regardless of the team managing it, the process itself should be similar, starting with properly qualifying your patient before allowing them access to the new program, followed by consistent content/feedback, and retesting to illustrate progress.

-Everyone who purchases any kind of lifestyle program will be expecting some type of identifiable return on their investment – losing weight, feeling better, sleeping better, etc.
+Everyone who purchases any kind of coaching program will be expecting some type of identifiable return on their investment – losing weight, feeling better, sleeping better, etc.

 Your program won’t be any different, so it’s important to lay a foundation enabling you to illustrate progress to patients.

-It’s for this reason I would strongly consider kicking off your program with some type of upfront data collection because it will provide several key layers of value for you and your patients.
+It’s for this reason I would strongly consider kicking off your program with some type of upfront data collection because it will provide several key layers of value.

-Most practices opt to either handle this by starting their program with a full body composition analysis using an analyzer like InBody or Tanita, or through advanced lab testing.
+Most businesses opt to either handle this by starting their program with a comprehensive assessment, a full body composition analysis using an analyzer like InBody or Tanita, or through advanced lab testing.
 Items to keep in mind.

 Keep in mind that you can also offer regular follow up readings for a small fee to further increase your earnings potential.

-Ultimately, most practices with a lifestyle program have adopted some type of platform to streamline program management as to avoid getting bogged down in the process of sifting through data, sharing content, and providing feedback.
+Ultimately, most business adopt some type of health coaching platform to streamline the process of sifting through data, sharing content, and providing feedback.